 Dr. Colin Curry is the Fisheries Biologist for WNNB.
 Originally from Calgary, Colin Curry finished his PhD in Freshwater Ecology at the University of New Brunswick and came to WNNB in 2017 after working with Environment and Climate Change Canada.
 Colin has worked on a number of fisheries and freshwater environmental monitoring projects, and is motivated by a desire to protect the land and water and to ensure that Wolastoqey Aboriginal and Treaty Rights are respected.

-Sandra Polchies is the Finance and HR Director at WTCI and WNNB.
+Sandra Polchies is the Director of Finance at WTCI and WNNB.
 Sandra is Wolastoqey from the Sitansisk.
 Sandra was previously employed by Sitansisk from 2001-2017 as their Finance Clerk.
 Upon being hired with WTCI and WNNB she enrolled with UNB Extended Learning where she gained her Human Resource Management Certificate in 2018.

 Dr. Jason Hall

 Jason is the Ethnohistorian for WNNB.
 Jason has a Ph.D. in History from the University of New Brunswick, a master’s degree in Environmental studies from York University and an Undergraduate degree in history from St. Thomas University.
 Jason’s work includes presentations on Wolastoqey history, and preparation of reports on historic Wolastoqey use for WNNB’s consultation work (including contributing historical components to Indigenous Land Use Studies).
 Jason has been working with Indigenous language speakers to help document and preserve information about traditional place names.